NaabSunde/RentukkaGym/README.md

 #### Premises

+- [ ] When does the gym open?
+Are the doors still in winter time?
 - [ ] Charger spot for phones, headphones, etc.
 - [ ] Adjusting the ventilation for the summer
 - [ ] Half-height curtains to block out some of the sun